rancher/tfp-automation/tests/infrastructure/README.md

     rke2Version: ""                               # REQUIRED - fill with desired RKE2 k8s value (i.e. v1.30.6+rke2r1)
 ```

-Note: Depending on what `nodeProvider` is set to, only fill out the appropriate section.
+Note: Depending on what `provider` is set to, only fill out the appropriate section.
 Before running locally, be sure to run the following commands:

 ```yaml
 export RANCHER2_PROVIDER_VERSION=""